apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 Activate/Deactivate DNSSEC for a CDN
 ------------------------------------
-Fairly straight forward, this button set the **dnssec.enabled** param to either **true** or **false** on the Traffic Router profile for the CDN.
+Fairly straight forward, this button set the :term:`Parameter` with the :ref:`parameter-name` "dnssec.enabled" to have a :ref:`parameter-value` of either "true" or "false" on the Traffic Router :term:`Profile` for the CDN.
 The Activate/Deactivate option is only available if DNSSEC keys exist for CDN.
-In order to active DNSSEC for a CDN a user must first generate keys and then click the **Active DNSSEC** button.
+In order to active DNSSEC for a CDN a user must first generate keys and then click the :guilabel:`Active DNSSEC` button.

 Generate Keys
 -------------